FredrikPedersen/ACIT4610_Evolutionary_Artificial_Intelligence_And_Robotics/CellularAutomata/README.md

 ## Simulation Behaviour

-The simulation is based of the PyCX-library's [ca-hostpathogen](https://github.com/hsayama/PyCX/blob/master/ca-hostpathogen.py) script.
-This version is by all means a lot more complex, but in it's core it still based of the same concepts, having an array with configurations being initialized, updated by checking the neighbours of each cell in the configuration, and finally a Pyplot graph observes the changes in the configuration.
+This simulation is based of the PyCX-library's [ca-hostpathogen](https://github.com/hsayama/PyCX/blob/master/ca-hostpathogen.py) script.
+Our simulation is by all means a lot more complex than the PyCX sample, but in it's core it still based of the same concepts, having an array with configurations being initialized, updated by checking the neighbours of each cell in the configuration, and finally a Pyplot graph observes the changes in the configuration.

 There have been no changes to the behaviour of the [PyCX simulator](https://github.com/hsayama/PyCX/blob/master/pycxsimulator.py) which is being used to run the initialize, update and observe functions.